 A Peek at the Fun: Planning a trip to Universal Studios Hollywood?
 Here are some great tips for visiting the Wizarding World of Harry Potter while you are there.
 What to expect, what to plan for, what to eat and more.

-Last month we went to the Wizarding World of Harry Potter at Universal Studios Hollywood to walk through that magical world ourselves.
-We had no idea what to expect or if it would be worth the money to attend, so now that we’ve been, I thought I’d give you the low down so that you can decide for yourself if you want to go!
+Last month we took the family to the Wizarding World of Harry Potter at Universal Studios Hollywood to walk through that magical world ourselves.
+We had no idea what to expect or if it would be worth the money to attend, so now that I’ve been, I thought I’d give you the low down so that you can decide for yourself if you want to go!

 Tips for Visiting The Wizarding World of Harry Potter Universal Studios Hollywood: